Register for Free edWebinars Below

 Reading is a critical part of learning.
 Students who struggle with reading often require additional reading supports and accommodations that many currently available, widely used edtech tools can provide.
 With the shift to e-learning and blended learning, these supports become even more critical to ensure that struggling readers don’t grow further behind.
 As you prepare for back to school and continued online learning, you will need to identify effective and scalable ways to provide the individualized supports and learning opportunities that struggling readers need.

-This edWebinar will be of benefit to K-12 SPED and general education teachers, librarians, and school and district leaders.
-There will be time for questions at the end of the presentation.
+This recorded edWebinar will be of benefit to K-12 SPED and general education teachers, librarians, and school and district leaders.

 About the Presenters